 Often, motorcyclists use their motorcycles as the primary mode of transportation.
 However, some motorcyclists save riding for weekends when the weather is nice.
 When a motorcyclist is riding, he or she must be aware and alert to stay safe.
 However, if another driver acts recklessly, they could cause a motor vehicle accident involving the motorcyclist.

 Unfortunately, motorcycle accidents can cause devastating injuries.
 If a motorcycle crash has affected your life, you might not know who to turn to.
 It can be difficult to determine who is at fault in a Chicago motorcycle accident.
 You may know that you need financial compensation, but not how to protect your rights.
-The best way to protect your rights is to hire an experienced motorcycle accident lawyer from CCAL.
+The best way to protect your rights is to hire a Chicago motorcycle accident attorney from CCAL.

 We work hard to provide the best legal services to our clients throughout Illinois.
 Our experienced motorcycle crash lawyers will ensure that your rights are protected.
 We’ll find the negligent party and make sure they’re held accountable for their negligent actions.